Speaking a foreign language can be intimidating.

-The program breaks down new words by syllables to help you master the pronunciation before stringing everything together into a word or phrase.
+The program breaks down new words to help you master the pronunciation, which is critical when learning to speak Spanish.

 This forces you to take the time to say things correctly and try to copy the native accent you are hearing.

-It may feel slow at times, but when you stick with it you will greatly improve your accuracy.
+It may feel slow at times, but when you stick with it you will greatly improve your pronunciation.

 There are some things you may not like about Pimsleur depending on your learning style and goals.

 If you learn well by listening (like me), this program will work wonders for you.

 At times during the French lessons, however, I wanted to see how words were spelled to help me associate the sounds with letters and remember them better.

 Considering the complexities of spelling in Arabic, French and Portuguese, I had to make the decision to focus on first speaking (basically, being an illiterate speaker) and wait to learn reading and writing later.